snmaynard/snmaynard.github.com/_posts/2013-01-14-redis-masterclass-part-one-configuring-redis.markdown

 ## Part Two - Monitoring

-Part Two of the series will cover how to monitor your Redis instances.
-Look out for it in the next few days.
+Check out Part Two of the series, which covers [how to monitor your Redis instances](/2013/01/22/redis-masterclass-part-two-monitoring-redis/).